How it Works

 Alameda Vipers Club provides an opportunity for Developmental Level basketball.
 To remain competitive, players must meet the expectation of the coaches related to individual skills, mental preparedness, coach-ability (attitude, effort, ability to learn), and physical conditioning for the rigor of AAU games and practices.
 Players and parents must respect the coach and the coach’s decision and responsibility to the overall team and club.
 A commitment to discipline in basketball training and conditioning during practice and outside of practice is required as well as reaching and maintaining the physical and mental conditioning and preparedness, and a commitment to team basketball.

 Waivers, AAU Registration and Membership

 All players parent or guardian must sign a waiver form to participate in tryouts.
 If selected to be on a team, players must immediately obtain an AAU “Added Benefits” membership card in order to participate in practices and game.
-AAU membership runs annually currently September 1, 2017 through August 31, 2018.
-In addition, the Alameda Vipers membership application is completed on line and will be provided to by the teams coach after players are accepted on to the team.
+AAU membership runs annually currently September 1, 2018 through August 31, 2019.
+In addition, the Alameda Vipers membership application is completed on line and will be provided to by the team's coach after players are accepted onto the team.